 The Copy Process

-Up until the invention of the printing press all books were copied by hand.
+Up until the invention of the printing press, all books were copied by hand.
 This copying was a slow and tedious process and extremely difficult to do without any errors.
-Whether one person reads and many write or one person reads and then writes there were common errors that crept into the reproduction.
+Whether one person read aloud and many wrote what they heard, or one person wrote what he read, there were common errors that crept into the reproduction.

-Most generally these errors amounted to simple spelling errors or replacement by similar sounding words.
+Most generally these errors amounted to simple spelling errors or replacements by similar-sounding words.
 Occasionally a distracted scribe would forget where they were and skip a section or repeat a section already copied.
 Frequently these errors would be caught either by the copyist or a reviewer, but not always.

 With the rise of the monastic movement in the 4th to 6th centuries, copying biblical texts became a function of the monasteries.
 Along with this came a more rigorous approach to verifying copies.
 But, prior to this, copies often were made by untrained people who just wanted a copy of a precious text.
 Or copies might have been produced by a secular scribe for a fee.
 In neither of these was there any assurance of an exact copy.

 As mentioned above, unintentional errors were occasionally made in the text being copied.
-These were generally just spelling or work replacement errors.
+These were generally just spelling or word replacement errors.
 But, at other times it appears that the copyist made intentional changes.
 This would likely be because they thought they were correcting an error that had been introduced earlier.
-Some of these changes would be corrections of spelling errors or word replacement described earlier.
+Some of these changes would be corrections of spelling errors or word replacements described earlier.

 Over the years these generally minor, although occasionally major, changes accumulated.
 As the originals disappeared, followed by the original copies, and the copies of the copies, etc, we end up with several families of manuscripts from different locations.
 There is some variation within the manuscript family.
 And there is sometimes great variance between families.